Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 **Parameters**

 ``used_in_plio_names``
   Vector of strings containing the names of the input PLIOs used by the AIE graph.
-The length of the vector should match the value of the ``used_in_plio`` template
+The length of the vector must match the value of the ``used_in_plio`` template argument

 ``used_out_plio_names``
   Vector of strings containing the names of the output PLIOs used by the AIE graph.
-The length of the vector should match the value of the ``used_out_plio`` template.
+The length of the vector must match the value of the ``used_out_plio`` template argument

 **Example**